JBGriffin/CoffeeSnake/README.md

 •	numeric: + - * / ^ //done

-•	string:  #
+•	string:  # // Done

 •	comparison: < > <= >= == != (note that the type of comparison is dependent on the left operand) //done

-•	logical: not and or
+•	logical: not and or // and, or done. not not done

 •	If doing infix, identify unary minus //done